-Redemption At maturity, you will be entitled to receive a Redemption Amount in cash that will depend on the performance of the Underlying and whether a Knock-In Event has occurred.
-For each \$1,000 principal amount of securities, the Amount: Redemption Amount will be determined as follows:
+Subject to Early Redemption, at maturity, the Redemption Amount you will be entitled to receive will depend on the performance of the Underlying and whether a Knock-In Event occurs.
+For each \$1,000 principal amount of securities, the Redemption Amount will be determined as follows:

-- •If the Final Level is greater than or equal to the Initial Level, \$1,000 multiplied by the sum of one plus the product of (a) the Upside Participation Rate and (b) the Underlying Return. - •If the Final Level is less than the Initial Level, and: - if a Knock-In Event has not occurred, \$1,000 multiplied by the sum of one plus the absolute value of the Underlying Return. - if a Knock-In Event has occurred, \$1,000 multiplied by the sum of one plus the Underlying Return.
-In this case, the Redemption Amount will be less than the principal amount of your securities, and may be zero.
+- If a Knock-In Event does not occur, the Redemption Amount will equal \$1,000. - If a Knock-In Event occurs, the Redemption Amount will equal \$1,000 multiplied by the sum of one plus the Underlying Return.
+In this case, the Redemption Amount will be less than \$500 per \$1,000 principal amount of securities.
 You could lose your entire investment.